 The 1979 Sewer Overflow Abatement Plan update amends the 1977 plan to further clarify areas to separate with storm sewers and explore which areas outside the City can be added to the sewer system.
-The advanced wastewater treatment plant was constructed and was achieving greater than the 85 percent phosphorus removal as required by the NPDES permit.
+The original primary treatment plant was upgraded to an advanced secondary wastewater treatment plant in the mid-1970s and was achieving greater than the 85 percent phosphorus removal required by the NPDES permit.
 A computational analysis for calculations of flow in tandem with flow monitoring at key points along the interceptor system further refined the allocation of flow capacity for each CSO basin.
 Suggested overflow settings were detailed for each basin after the proposed separation of the north side of the City to storm sewers.